girikgarg8/Airline-Booking-System/Notes.md

 The benefit of using seeder is that it is easier for a developer to run the seed, and the dummy records will be inserted, compared to inserting each record individually by sending API requests/ using raw SQL queries.

 To undo the seed, we can execute `npx sequelize db:seed:undo:all`.
 In this case, the down() method of the seeder will be executed.

+In order to setup the association between the Cities and Airport Model, we use `npx sequelize migration:generate --name update-city-airport-association`.
+We add the foreign key constraint, both at the database level (migrations) and JavaScript level (models).